 Nikola Zutic of Waagner Biro explains how the Ecobarrier EFB-650 buoys have been deployed to protect Dubai’s coastlines.

 According to the Dubai Coastal Zone Monitoring Program, there are eight public beaches in Dubai that have received the Blue Flag certification, reflecting a clean, safe, and well-maintained environment for all to enjoy.
 All swimming areas at these public beaches have been demarcated by floating buoys and swimming barriers to clearly signify where there are safe swimming and water sport zones.

-However, many of these existing buoys were worn and failing, and as a result, Ecocoast has been brought on board to replace them with new floating buoys that meet international standards of safety, so as to ensure that recreational users have clearly demarcated areas where it is safe to swim, and where water sports can be conducted.
+However, many of these existing buoys were worn and failing.
+As a result, Ecocoast has been brought on board to replace them with new floating buoys that meet international standards of safety, so as to ensure that recreational users have clearly demarcated areas where it is safe to swim, and where water sports can be conducted.

 Our range of Ecobarrier Floating Buoys EFB-650 have been deployed to replace the faulty buoys, with more than 230 buoys installed since the operation began in 2017.